Rambler Classic: Norway

 Ramblers were imported into Norway during the 1950s and 1960s by Norwegian importer Kolberg & Caspary AS located at Ås, Norway.
 Kolberg & Caspary was formed in 1906 and imported automotive, industrial, and construction products.
 The Rambler Classic was imported from 1963 until 1966, with the majority between 1963 and 1965.
 A total of 558 cars were brought into Norway by 1966.
 Rambler Ambassadors, Americans, and Rebels were also imported in small numbers.

 Peru

-Ramblers were marketed in Peru during the 1960s by Rambler del Peru S.A that were sold and serviced by a network of 13 dealers.
+Ramblers were marketed in Peru during the 1960s by Rambler del Peru S.A and were sold and serviced by a network of 13 dealers.
 In January 1966, Renault and AMC created Industria Automotriz Peruana S.A. to locally assemble Renault, AMC, and Peugeot vehicles.
 Only small numbers were produced of all three brands with AMC vehicles amounting to 750 built between 1966 and 1970, including the Rambler Classic.

 Philippines

 While the Philippines was almost exclusively an American car market until 1941, the post-World War II years saw an influx of European cars enter the market.
 Despite a saturation of international brands, American Motors Corporation managed to establish a presence and the Rambler Classic and Rambler American were locally assembled by Luzon Machineries Inc. in Manila during the 1960s.